 Grade-appropriate skills are expected.
 Students should have ease with basic language mechanics and understand how to read for main points.
 Further analysis and synthesis skills are developed throughout the course.

 The course facilitator's primary role is to communicate expectations and increase them over time.
 Course facilitators are also responsible for providing course materials and being available for course seminars and initial support when beginning the course.

 The main distinctive of this series is its Socratic nature.
 Student research to discover and respond with what they have learned.
 This is quite different from research done to find the 'correct' answer.
-Overall, the lens (where students are looking), the focus (what students are looking for), and the application (what they do with the material) sets this course apart.
+Overall, the lens (where students are looking), the focus (what students are looking for), and the application (what they do with the material) are what sets this course apart from other programs.